 Question #3: How can I personally model the behavior I want to be true across my team?

 You can’t expect your team to behave in a certain way if you don’t exemplify those actions yourself.
-Want your team to be on time to meetings?
+Want your team to be on time for meetings?
 Consider how on-time you typically are yourself.
 Want your team to give you more honest feedback?
 Consider how honest you are in the feedback you give, and how you react when they share tough feedback with you.
 When you walk the walk, instead of paying lip service to platitudes, you earn the trust and respect of my team.
-Trust and respect is only earned, after all.
+Trust and respect are only earned, after all.

 Question #4: How can I see things for what they are, instead of what I want them to be?